jeremiahlumontod/ca-pkcs/README.md

 openssl.cfg can be found at src/main/resources

+the following tools are required:
+1) java 1.8
+2) openssl 0.9.8
+3) java IDE (Spring Tools Suite 3.8.3-RELEASE is fine)

 see the instructions in src/main/resources/how to create certs signed by ca using keytool and openssl.txt